Maneesh-10102004/Route-Optimization-for-Emergency-Services/Documentation.md

 - At last, the DOT file is closed.

-- Note: To create the image of the graph, in addition to the user input, you should type the folloewing line in Command Prompt after navigating to the directory containing the "graph.dot" file: <br>
+- Note: To create the image of the graph, in addition to the user input, you should type the following line in Command Prompt after navigating to the directory containing the "graph.dot" file: <br>
 dot -Tpng graph.dot -o graph.png

 - graph.png is just the name of the image, you can have any name you want.